2elliti/mrishz/README.md

 mrishz_V_1.0

-We have added a built-in feature for file navigation and exit.
+I have added a built-in feature for file navigation and exit.